-Findings from all three assessments identified the perceived lack of training for medical certifiers as a barrier to quality COD reporting on death certificates.
+Findings from all four assessments identified the perceived lack of training for medical certifiers as a barrier to quality cause of death reporting on death certificates.
 Medical certifiers have varying experience and training with completing death certificates.
-Physicians report not receiving such training in medical school and many note they do not recognize the importance of these documents to public health activities.
+Some physicians report not receiving such training in medical school and many note they do not recognize the importance of these documents to public health activities.
 Justices of the Peace (JPs) are not required to receive training on medically certifying deaths, often do not have a medical background, and must rely on others for information to accurately complete the death certificate.

 The panel confirmed the relationship between training and quality cause of death reporting.
-As such, DSHS VSS recommends data providers receive increased training on the death registration process and how to properly complete a death certificate.
+As such, DSHS recommends data providers receive increased training on the death registration process and how to properly complete a death certificate.
 Such training will give data providers an understanding of the important role of death certificates in public health as well as what their responsibility is in the process.
-Any training should include information on best-practice workflows and systems that facilitate efficient death registration and promote a timelier and more accurate process.
+Any training should include information on as best-practice workflows and systems that facilitate efficient death registration.
+Training should also highlight accurate reporting of pregnancy status for female decedents.
 Such support would be especially helpful to data providers who have little experience with the death registration process or time to devote to this activity.

-DSHS VSS has customer and field services representatives whose responsibilities entail training and outreach to data providers, and data quality is being integrated into trainings.
+DSHS has customer and field services representatives whose responsibilities entail training and outreach to data providers, and data quality is being integrated into trainings.
 The development of online trainings on cause of death reporting is in progress, and there are plans to add disaster-related cause of death reporting trainings as well.